avenuecross/AbnerTechTravel/ARM_Assembly.md

 ATPCS(ARM-Thumb Procedure Call Standard) and AAPCS(ARM Archtecture Procedure Call Standard) AAPCS is the improvement version of ATPCS.
 # Register
-R0~R3 for 4 parameters, R4~R11 for local variants
+R0~R3 for 4 input parameters and R0 for return value(plus R1 if u64 type), R4~R11 for local variants.
 # Stack